thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 psql movie_junkies_dev
 ```

-Spend some time getting familiar with the tables and their relationships.
+Use the following commands and spend some time getting familiar with the tables and their relationships.

 ```
 \dt